You need data for your business to function — you already know that. But is it time for a data transformation yet?

 You can profile data in three ways:

 This profiling helps you check how data is structured.
 It confirms that data is formatted right and consistent.
 It also helps you understand the format of fields.
-For example, you can use pattern matching to find out if phone numbers are valid or find out if records should be text or number-based.
+For example, you can use pattern matching or a people lookup tool to find out if phone numbers are valid or find out if records should be text or number-based.

 Finding data structure also helps you analyze the range.
 You can determine the maximum and minimum values, means, modes, medians, or standard deviations for attributes.
 Validating the consistency of data ensures the processing of queries is efficient at the final location.